DoglasRocha/DoglasRocha/README.md

 # Hi there 👋

-👨‍🎓 - I am Doglas, a student of web development! 🌐
+👨‍🎓 - I am Doglas, I am studying Information Systems in UTFPR!

-* Currently, I am learning the basics, HTML, CSS and JavaScript.

-* But I do not want to be a Front End Dev, even though it is an awesome area!

-* My objetive is to be a Back End Dev, so, in the future, I am going to learn Node.js, C# .NET and other tecnologies!
+* I know the basics of various languages, like Python, JavaScript, C, Go, C#, but my main goal is learnin about AIs.

+* But I like BackEnd development a lot!

 * By the way, I built a game called World War 1.5, an obvious war game.
 It is very simple, looks like an arcade, but I loved to develop it!

-You can find me here: <a href="https://www.linkedin.com/in/doglas-rocha/" target="_blank">LinkedIn</a>, <a href="https://www.instagram.com/doglasrocha.dev/" target="_blank">Instagram</a>
+You can find me here: <a href="https://www.linkedin.com/in/doglas-rocha/" target="_blank">LinkedIn</a>

+## My GitHub Stats

 <div>
   <img src="https://github-readme-stats.vercel.app/api?username=DoglasRocha&show_icons=true&theme=dark">